Buying Opinions: Omitted Proofs

 \begin{proof} Let $\text{ext} \, \mathcal{F}(\mu)$ denote the set of extreme points of $\mathcal{F}(\mu)$.
 Because $\mathcal{F}(\mu)$ is convex and compact, by Choquet's theorem, for any $G \in \mathcal{F}(\mu)$ there exists a probability measure $\Lambda_G$ that puts probability 1 on $\text{ext} \, \mathcal{F}(\mu)$, and

-Therefore, any distribution $G$ with support on $\inter \Delta (\Theta)$ can be obtained by randomizing over distributions supported on at most $n$ points.
-Then by Lemma \ref{finducible}, $G$ can be induced at a finite cost by randomizing over contracts we constructed therein.
+Therefore, any distribution $G$ with support on $\inter \Delta (\Theta)$ can be obtained by randomizing over distributions supported on at most \(n\) affinely-independent points.
+Then by Lemma \ref{finducible}, $G$ can be implemented at a finite cost by randomizing over contracts we constructed therein.
 This establishes part \ref{finitecost}.

 For part \ref{wlog}, suppose there exists a contract $(M,t)$ under which the agent chooses $G$, where $|\supp(G)| > n$, and $(G, \hat{\sigma})$ is the induced optimal strategy of the agent.
-Without loss of generality, $M = \supp(G)$ and $\hat{\sigma}\left(\cdot \mid \mathbf{x}\right) = \delta_{\mathbf{x}}$ for all $\mathbf{x} \in \supp(G)$.
-Then for every posterior $\mathbf{x} \in \supp(G)$ and every $d \in M$ with $\hat{\sigma}(d \mid \mathbf{x}) > 0$,
+Without loss of generality, $M = \supp(G)$ and $\hat{\sigma}\left(\left.\cdot \right| \mathbf{x}\right) = \delta_{\mathbf{x}}$ for all $\mathbf{x} \in \supp(G)$.
+Then for every posterior $\mathbf{x} \in \supp(G)$ and every $m \in M$ with $\hat{\sigma}(\left.m\right| \mathbf{x}) > 0$,